Martchus/syncthingtray/README.md

 However, these features are optional.
 To use them they must be enabled in the settings dialog first.

+It is recommended to enable "Consider unit status …".
+Note that Syncthing might still not be immediately ready to serve API requests when the systemd unit turns active.
+Hence it is still required to configure a re-connect interval.
+The re-connect interval will only be in effect while the systemd unit is active.
+So despite the re-connect interval there will be no connection attempts while the systemd unit is inactive.
+That's all the systemd integration can optimize in that regard.

 Be aware that Syncthing Tray assumes by default that the systemd unit is a [user unit](https://wiki.archlinux.org/index.php/Systemd/User).
 If you are using a regular system-wide unit (including those started with `…@username`) you need to enable the